nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Format: `edit INDEX [n/NAME] [b/BIRTHDATE] [p/PHONE] [e/EMAIL] [a/ADDRESS] [t/TAG]…​`

-* * The command can only be called when the patient addressbook is displayed (after using `list`).
+* The command can only be called when the patient addressbook is displayed (after using `list`).
 * Edits the person at the specified `INDEX`.
 The index refers to the index number shown in the displayed person list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided
     * if the same field is specified more than once, only the latest instance of the field is used.
     * eg. edit 1 n/Johnny n/Becky -> Person's name is edited to Becky.
-* Existing values will be updated to the input values.
+* Existing values will be overridden by the input values.
-* When editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
+  * eg. when editing tags, the existing tags of the patient will be removed i.e adding of tags is not cumulative.
-* You can remove all the patient’s tags by typing `t/` without specifying any tags after it.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-Birthdate must be given in DD-MM-YYYY HHmm format!
+You can remove all the patient’s tags by typing `t/` without specifying any tags after it.
 </div>

 Examples: